Shadowfax-Data/OpenFoundry/docs/docs/Welcome.md

 ## Core Features

-- **AI-powered App Development:** Build interative Streamlit applications and Notebooks with intelligent AI agents.
+- **AI-powered App Development:** Build interactive Streamlit applications and Notebooks with intelligent AI agents.
-- **Data Connection Management:** Connect to Snowflake.
-Databricks, and many other datasources
+- **Data Connection Management:** Connect to Snowflake, Databricks, and many other datasources
 - **Secure Sandbox Environment:** Isolated Docker containers for safe code execution
 - **Run locally on Private Data:** Deploy and operate OpenFoundry entirely on your own infrastructure, ensuring your data never leaves your environment